 Data Protection Bill 2018: Committee Stage (Resumed)

 I want to signal that I may table an amendment on Report Stage to alter some of the language.
-It will be different to what we have done.
+It will be different from what we have done.
 I may also address problems with section 54 that arise from this.
 The Minister has indicated he will be happy to engage with me on this.
 I want to signal there may be consequent amendments on Report Stage.

 Amendments Nos.
 2 to 5, inclusive, 24 to 26, inclusive, 42, 46, 47, 59, 67 to 79, inclusive, 81, 84, 87 to 89, inclusive, 91 and 92 are related and may be discussed together by agreement.
 Is that agreed?
 Agreed.